§ Terminology Governance Guide

 § A glossary “reads” this

-Currently some ToIP groups use workarounds to add metadata and extra functionality to their wiki terminology, based on the combination of labelling content and extra metadata.
-E.g. The WebofTrust-harboured engine KERISSE regularly scrapes the the WOT-terms wiki into KERISSE, we add features and metadata through a Google Sheet, we connect relevant matching terms from related glossaries and finally we index it for the KERI Suite Search Engine (KERISSE).
+Some ToIP groups use workarounds to add metadata and extra functionality to their wiki terminology based on the combination of labeling content and additional metadata.
+E.g., the WebofTrust-harboured engine KERISSE regularly scrapes the the WOT-terms wiki into KERISSE, we add features and metadata through a Google Sheet, we connect relevant matching terms from related glossaries.
+Finally, we index it for the KERI Suite Search Engine (KERISSE).

 | TBW |